babyskylar/phonedev/oneplus/nord/n20/setup.md

-You will need drivers, for most of the modes for our devices (adb, fastboot) can be found [here](https://github.com/babyskylar/phonedev/releases/download/files-needed/Universal_Naked_Driver_0.73.7z.001).  not needed if linux/mac.
 <br>The drivers for EDL mode can be found [here](https://github.com/babyskylar/phonedev/releases/download/files-needed/Qualcomm.drivers.7z). not needed if linux/mac.
 <br>A slimmed down adb/fastboot that is specific to our devices can be found [here](https://github.com/babyskylar/phonedev/releases/download/files-needed/adb_fastboot.zip). not needed if linux/mac.
 <br>My N20 AIO file can be found [here](https://github.com/babyskylar/phonedev/releases/download/files-needed/N20AIOGH.7z.001). my AIO can be used to get and do most everything as long as you follow the directions. made with windows and bash in mind